-Outside of hydrating during the race, it's important to consider your fuels to replenish your hard working muscles.
-If you are running between an hour and two and a half hours, you likely will be fine with water or a sport beverage.
+Outside of hydrating during the race, it's important to consider your fuels to replenish your hard-working muscles.
+If you are running between an hour and two and a half hours, you likely will be fine with a sports beverage.
 Some runners like to take a carbohydrate gel, or "sport beans," at the half and 20-mile points, and water as needed.

 However, if you are running a three- to five-hour marathon you may need more fuel.
 Consider your carbs (carbohydrate gel, sport beans) earlier, such as at the 10K mark and every 10K thereafter.

 Recover with the Right Fuel After the Race

 Celebrate with the right recovery fuels.
 It's not uncommon for runners to finish a marathon dehydrated.
 After crossing the finish line, grab a bottle of water or sports drink as soon as possible.
 In the hours following a marathon, runners should continue to hydrate and drink 24 ounces of fluid for each pound lost during the race.
 Be careful not to over hydrate with water alone; runners will want to focus on replacing vital electrolytes that they lost while running.
 This comes most easily from a sports drink.

 It's also important to consider protein to help your muscles recover.
 Make sure to eat a solid meal, including some lean protein with foods that are lower in fiber and fat.
 Because it's common for runners not to be hungry post exercise, low-fat chocolate milk or a sports drink with whey protein may be easier to consume.

 One other important note — while there are many tips, tools and suggestions throughout this article, it's important to remember to never try anything new on race day.
 Always do the experimenting during a training run, so you know how your body will handle whatever fuel you are using and can best be prepared to finish the race strong.